awsdocs/aws-lambda-developer-guide/doc_source/go-image.md

 ENTRYPOINT [ "/main" ]
 ```

 The steps are the same as described for a `provided.al2` base image, with one additional consideration: if you want to add the RIE to your image, you need to follow these additional steps before you run the `docker build` command\.
+For more information about testing your image locally with the RIE, see [Testing Lambda container images locally](images-test.md)\.

 **To add RIE to the image**